Updated on October 9, 2025

 Basic rules of no contact

-Here are the 6 basic rules of no contact.
+Here are the 6 basic rules of no contact every dumpee should follow.

-To prevent slip-ups, such as pushing your ex away and ruining your chances, you must go no contact immediately after the breakup.
-No buts, ifs, whys, and hows.
+To prevent slip-ups, such as begging, pushing your ex away, and ruining your chances, you must go no contact immediately after the breakup.
+No buts, ifs, whys, or hows.
+Start no contact immediately and save yourself the embarrassment of chasing someone who no longer values you.

 Intermediate rules of no contact

-The intermediate rules of no contact are all about giving your ex everything he or she has asked for.
+The intermediate rules of no contact are all about giving your ex exactly what he or she asked for.
+Since a breakup requires both physical and emotional separation, it’s essential to step back and let your ex have things his or her way.

-You can wait for your ex by remembering the 4 intermediate rules of no contact.
+Wait for your ex to improve his or her perception of you by remembering the 4 intermediate rules of no contact.

 Push-pull technique

-Intermediate rules of no contact are a variation of a push-pull technique, with the only difference that they aren’t meant to manipulate and abuse the person who cares for you.
+The intermediate rules of no contact are a variation of the push-pull dynamic, with the key difference being that they’re not meant to manipulate or hurt the person who cares about you.

 Rewriting the negative memories

-Since dumpers don’t think about dumpees too often, they slowly let go of some of the negative associations with the dumpees and mainly remember the worst ones – the ones they often reinforce with their thoughts and emotions.
+Since dumpers don’t think about dumpees constantly, they gradually let go of some negative associations and tend to mainly remember the worst moments — the ones they repeatedly reinforce with their thoughts and emotions.

-Dumpees, on the other hand, continuously drown themselves in sorrow and nostalgia and therefore regularly reinforce their adoration and reverence for the dumpers.
-Only when they learn to control their emotions can they finally stop putting their dumpers on a pedestal.
-That’s when they start seeing their dumpers for who they truly are.
+Dumpees, on the other hand, often dwell on sorrow and nostalgia and constantly reinforce their admiration and reverence for the dumper.
+Only when they learn to manage their emotions can they stop placing their ex on a pedestal and begin to see him or her for the person he or she truly is.

 Advanced rules of no contact

-Here are the advanced rules of no contact every dumpee should follow.
+That said, here are the advanced rules of no contact every dumpee should consider following.

-These advanced rules of no contact seem simple, but so many dumpees don’t follow them very diligently.
-They often think that following the no contact rule is just about leaving their exes alone and completely neglect their own healing.
+These advanced rules of no contact seem simple, but the truth is that many dumpees don’t follow them.
+They think that no contact is just about leaving their ex alone and waiting for their ex to have an epiphany.
+Because of such convictions, they passively wait for their ex to lift them out of depression and stay reliant on their ex.

 The rules of no contact work in your favor!

 No contact has certain rules or restrictions for a reason.
-These rules will either help you move on from your ex or help you get rid of neediness and bring your ex back.
+These rules will either help you move on from your ex or encourage you to get rid of neediness and bring your ex back.
+No matter the final outcome with your ex, you’ll come out ahead in one way or another.
+It’s impossible not to, as long as you remain determined to get through your breakup.

-There are some people who don’t get over their exes for years.
-The reason why it takes some longer than 8-10 months on average is because they don’t follow the strict rules of no contact mentioned in this article.
+Some people don’t get over their ex for years.
+The reason it takes some longer than 8-10 months on average is because they don’t follow the strict rules of no contact mentioned in this article.

 What happens if you break the rules of no contact?

 The fact that your ex isn’t talking to you tells you everything you need to know.
-Your ex is not valuing you high enough to talk to you.
-It may or may not have anything to do with you and it really doesn’t matter.
+It tells you that your ex doesn’t value you enough to talk to you and be with you romantically.
+Whether you neglected the relationship or simply drifted apart doesn’t matter.
+What matters is the present – here and now.

 If you break the rules of no contact once or twice, your ex may recover from your mistakes.
-But just because you might get another chance in the future, you shouldn’t rely on breaking the rules too often.
-At some point, you won’t get away with it anymore so it might be in your best interest that you get it right from the start.
+But just because your ex might recover and give you another chance, you shouldn’t break the rules.
+At some point, you won’t get away with disrespecting your ex’s space anymore.
+Your ex will consider you unpredictable or overwhelming, so it might be in your best interest to get things right from the start.

 No contact works five times on some dumpers and not even once on others.
-So no matter what happened to you and what brought upon the breakup, you won’t get anywhere if your ex doesn’t reach out first.
+So no matter why the breakup happened and how you behaved after the breakup, remember that you won’t get anywhere if your ex doesn’t reach out first.

 Your ex may move on, but so will you!